knative/eventing/docs/spec/interfaces.md

 ## Subscribable

 A **Subscribable** resource contains a list of subscribers and is responsible for delivering events to each of them.
+One example of a Subscribable is a _Channel_ as the target of a _Subscription_'s _from_ field.

 ### Control Plane